hitblocking/Stabilis/README.md

-A fork of Bloxstrap that only focuses on performance instead of visuals.
+A fork of Bloxstrap that purely focuses on performance instead of visuals.